nobody-famous/alive/README.md

 -   `alive.autoLoadOnSave`: If true, load files into the REPL when saved.
 -   `alive.remoteWorkspace`: Path to the workspace files on the REPL.
 Used when loading files.
 -   `alive.indentMacros`: Defaults to true.
 When connected to the REPL, indent any form with a &body parameter instead of aligning like a normal list.
+-   `alive.swank.startupCommand`: Allows configuration of the command used to start up SBCL with the REPL.
+It defaults to an SBCL configuration that works with the Swank downloader.
+-   `alive.swank.checkForLatest`: This setting specifies whether VSCode should check for the latest version of Swank every time the REPL is started.
+Defaults to false.
+-   `alive.swank.downloadUrl`: Specifies the url from which to download a Slime/Swank release.
+Defaults to https://api.github.com/repos/slime/slime/releases.

 The indentMacros setting was added because, while correct to indent macros, it makes fomatting very slow on large files.
 Setting it to false turns that behavior off.